osmosis-labs/sqs/README.md

 ### Pools

-For every chain pool, its pool model is written to Redis.
+For every chain pool, its pool model is written to cache.

 Additionally, we instrument each pool model with bank balances and OSMO-denominated TVL.

 Some pool models do not contain balances by default.
 As a result, clients have to requery balance for each pool model directly from chain.
-Having the balances in Redis allows us to avoid this and serve pools with balances directly.
+Having the balances in cache allows us to avoid this and serve pools with balances directly.

 The routing algorithm requires the knowledge of TVL for prioritizing pools.
 As a result, each pool model